madbomb122/Win10Script/Testing/readme.md

 # Currently Testing
 GUI (Win10-Menu-Gui.ps1)..
-The metro app is the only thing not in the GUI yet, The script itself should work fine
+Everything Works, other than metro items loading settings (from default, file, reset all button)

 # About Testing Version
 If I am not working on a change or addition to the script, this will be the same exact copy as the non test.<br />